FrankMejzlik/syengine/docs/src/scripting_your_game.md

 @section scripting_your_game_building_scene Scene in action

-When main game loop starts it will in each frame iteration loop though all active Entities and it's Components and call their "updating" methods (e.g. `OnProcessFrame()` on Scripts).
+When main game loop starts it will in each frame iteration loop through all active Entities and it's Components and call their "updating" methods (e.g. `OnProcessFrame()` on Scripts).

 If you placed some ScriptHandlers with Scripts attached on some Entities, their `OnProcessFrame()` method will be called.